Requesting services on behalf of other users

 If an end user requests a service for another user, the Requested for field displays the user name for whom the service is requested.
 The following example shows details of a service requested for another user:

-If you request a service on behalf of another user, a single service request is generated.
+If a user requests a service on behalf of another user, a single service request is generated.
 The service request is available to both users, on their My Activity page.

-If you request a service for multiple users, multiple instances of the service request are generated.
+If a user requests a service for multiple users, multiple instances of the service request are generated.
 The service requests are displayed on the My Activity page of the service requester and all Requested For users.

 Before you begin

-- The Remedy system administrator must create on-behalf-of rules as described in the online documentation.
+- The Remedy system administrator must create on-behalf-of rules as described in the documentation.

 To allow end users to place a request on behalf of another user, the BMC Digital Workplace administrator must set the obo.enabled.for.all parameter to true, as described in List of providers.